shantistewart/USC-Machine-Learning-1/README.md

 # USC-Machine-Learning-1
-Final project and assignments for Machine Learning 1 (EE 559) course at USC.
+Final project for Machine Learning 1 (EE 559) course at USC.